 Symptoms of oral and anal gonorrhoea

 - Anal gonorrhoea often occurs without signs or symptoms.

-- Gonorrhoea in the throat may cause a sore throat, however, it usually occurs without symptoms.
+- Gonorrhoea in the throat may cause a sore throat – however, it usually occurs without symptoms.

-Untreated gonorrhoea can lead to infertility in women
+Gonorrhoea can cause infertility in women

 - lower abdominal pain and tenderness